-One of the most important ways to reduce energy consumption in a manufacturing environment is to optimize the combustion control on industrial boilers, steam generators, furnaces, ovens, smelters and process heaters.
+One of the most important ways to reduce energy consumption in a manufacturing environment is to optimize the combustion control on industrial boilers, steam generators, furnaces, ovens, smelters, and process heaters.
 By monitoring the air and fuel rates to burners, optimal air to fuel ratios can be achieved.
-This results in significant reductions in energy costs of natural gas (or propane), and also improves process efficiency, as well as product quality and yields.
-As part of an overall strategy to reduce plant wide emissions, many local and state-wide jurisdictions have (and require) environmental regulations for flow meters that are on all medium and large size heating units.
-Finally, the newly promulgated ISO 50001 standards define the best practice for energy management, and fuel line monitoring will play a big role.
-Common applications for combustion control monitoring will be found in a variety of industries including Textile, Glass Manufacturing, Automotive, Aluminum & Steel, Food & Beverage, Pulp & Paper, Power, Chemical, and Refining.
+This results in significant reductions in energy costs of natural gas (or propane) and also improves process efficiency, as well as product quality and yields.
+As part of an overall strategy to reduce plant-wide emissions, many local and state-wide jurisdictions have (and require) environmental regulations for flow meters that are on all medium and large size heating units.
+Finally, the newly promulgated ISO 50001 standards define the best practice for energy management, and fuel line monitoring will play a significant role.
+Typical applications for combustion control monitoring are a variety of industries including Textile, Glass Manufacturing, Automotive, Aluminum & Steel, Food & Beverage, Pulp & Paper, Power, Chemical, and Refining.